orcfax/docs/docs/intro.md

 ## Getting Started

-We've got the docs you need to get your Cardano dApps, smart contracts, and scripts [consuming data](consume) from Orcfax oracle feeds.
+1. **[Consume Orcfax data](consume)**: We've got the docs you need to get your Cardano dApps, smart contracts, and scripts consuming data from Orcfax oracle feeds.

-Using Orcfax's unique auditing and archiving features, you can [verify data](verify) published by our oracle service.
+2. **[Verify Orcfax data](verify)**: Using our unique auditing and archiving features, you can verify the authenticity and accuracy of every fact statement published by Orcfax, including its source data and validation history.

 ## Learn more